Wing-kin-chan/BreatheBattery-CodingTask/README.md

 I created a simple Flask application with a data pipeline that searches for a queried device and stores to a SQL database.
 Data from the last seven days is then displayed to the user through a Plotly Dash frontend.
 The program also generates reports as `.csv` files which the user can download.

+### Notable Libraries and Frameworks Used:
+- Flask
+- SQL-Alchemy
+- Dash
+- Plotly
+- Requests

 ## How to run

 Clone the git repository, create an environment and install dependencies in `requirements.txt` then run the `run.py` file: